AICONSlab/HippMapp3r/README.md

 *DASH3R*: Deep Automated Segmentation of the Hippocampus in 3/thRee dimensions (pronounced dasher)

-DASH3R is a CNN-based segmentation technique of the whole hippocamus using MRI images from BrainLab
+DASH3R is a CNN-based segmentation technique of the whole hippocampus using MRI images from BrainLab

 ____________________________